 Time to read 11 min

 Monitoring and controlling a chronic condition like diabetes can be a lonely, demanding road.
 Diabetes care requires constant vigilance and management, from measuring blood sugar several times a day to adjusting medication, diet, and exercise requirements.

 Frustration while managing diabetes is a clear indication that it's leading to mental health struggles.
 If you, or a loved one, are noticing symptoms of diabetes-related distress, here's how to recognize, prevent, and manage diabetes burnout.

 Diabetes burnout refers to mental, physical, and emotional exhaustion that arises as a result of constant diabetes self-management.

 People living with diabetes may feel overwhelmed by the daily tasks of managing diabetes, like measuring blood glucose levels, counting carbs, or taking medication.
-This can cause them to experience feelings of frustration, anger, or inability to cope with the condition.
+This can cause them to experience frustration, anger, or inability to cope.

 Those who experience diabetes burnout may end up abandoning their diabetes care regimens for prolonged periods, which puts them at a greater risk of complications.